DevKlim/open-vRAG/README.md

 ### Prerequisites

--   Docker and Docker Compose
+-   Docker and Docker Compose (or you can run it locally with installed packages)
--   A Google API key with access to the Gemini API.
+-   A Google API key with access to the Gemini API. (place into a .env file with GOOGLE_API_KEY=...)

 -   **For GPU Acceleration**:
     -   An NVIDIA GPU.
     -   The latest NVIDIA drivers for your operating system.